syncmylife/home-k8s-cluster/cluster.md

 ```console
 cuser@amber:~$ kubectl delete pods -n kube-system --all
 ```
-* to test the communication between pods which lay in different overlay networks we can create a test namespace:
+* to test communication between pods that reside in different overlay networks we can create a test namespace:
 ```console
 ```
 * for easy testing we can set the test namespace as default